 PhD Programme

-The PhD programme is designed for students wishing to pursue academic or research careers in education, humanities, social sciences and cultural and creative arts.
-It focuses on promoting applied research with strong relevance, and advancing knowledge for professional improvement, practical innovation, and policy formulation in education and associated areas, both locally and internationally.
+The PhD programme is designed for students wishing to pursue academic or research careers in diversified fields such as education, humanities, social sciences, cultural and creative arts, and science.
+It focuses on promoting applied research with strong relevance and advancing knowledge for professional improvement, practical innovation, and policy formulation in education and associated areas, both locally and internationally.
 Graduates of the programme are expected to make significant contributions to the discipline and/or profession through continued quality research and scholarly activities.

 MPhil